On this page

 SCRAM-SHA-256mechanism to the following:

-- Released the MongoDB ODBC driver for Linux.
+- Released the MongoDB BI Connector ODBC Driver for Linux.

 - Added the